theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/2024/06-june/2024-06-subscribers-friends-messages.md

 [_Heritage Happenings_ **Newsletter**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-06-happenings-newsletter.pdf )

 [_Heritage Happenings_ **Calendar**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-06-happenings-calendar.pdf)

-This month we have added a new publication: [_Heritage Happenings_ **Floor Plans**]( https://heritage-happenings.github.io/happenings-issues/2024/2024-06-happenings-floor-plans.pdf)

 The _Heritage Happenings_ Residents Directory and Floor Plans were not updated this month but will be in July.